 Student T-Pass Program

-For students, MIT subsidizes 50% of the cost of MBTA T-passes, which are available in a variety of options either monthly or – for even greater savings – as a semester bus and subway pass:
+For students, MIT subsidizes 50% of the cost of an MBTA public transit pass (or “T-pass”), which is available in a variety of options either monthly or – for even greater savings – as a semester bus and subway pass:

 - Monthly LinkPass (local bus and subway)

-- Commuter rail plus local bus and subway (covering a range of zones at different prices)
+- Monthly Commuter Rail pass (commuter rail plus local bus and subway, covering a range of commuter rail zones at different prices)

-- Commuter boat plus local bus and subway
+- Monthly commuter boat pass (all ferries plus local bus and subway)

 Who is eligible?

-All MIT students enrolled in a degree program are eligible for the T-pass program except students who have campus resident parking accounts.
+All MIT students enrolled in a degree program are eligible for the T-pass program except students who have campus resident parking accounts or who participate in a carpool.
 Note: Cross-registered and visiting students are not eligible.

 How and when to get a T-pass, and how to renew or cancel it

 You can obtain a student T-pass through your Atlas account, and you must complete the order at least one month and one day in advance.
 If you order a monthly pass, you select specific months when you want the pass to be active, and the pass will renew for those months automatically unless you cancel it online.
 If you order a semester pass, it will expire at the end of the semester, and a new semester pass must be ordered at least one month and one day in advance of the beginning of the semester.